seannyD/StoryTransmission/README.md

 If you add a url variable "test=T" to the url, then you get some configuration options (Some of this works, other bits I haven't tested):

 http://correlation-machine.com/StoryTransmission/html/surveyTest.html?test=T

+The first text box in the test section lists the stages that will happen (comma delimted, no spaces or quotes).
+This can be handy for testing particular stages, but you'll probably always need "consent,techTest,localisation" for the later stages to work